 Of the one hundred, only rarely will one ever appear before a juvenile court judge.
 Twelve of the one hundred will be from families that belong to no church.
-Through Scouting, these twelve and their families will be brought into contact with a church and will continue to be active all their lives.
-Six of the one hundred will enter the clergy of his chosen faith.
+Through Scouting, these twelve and their families will be brought into contact with a church and will continue.

 Each of the one hundred will learn something from Scouting.
 Almost all will develop hobbies that will add interest throughout the rest of their lives.
 Approximately one-half will serve in the military and in varying degrees profit from their Scout training.
 At least one will use it to save another person's life and many will credit it with saving their own.